DiamondDigger/react-website-smooth-scroll/README.md

 ## react-website-smooth-scroll
 Build a React website using styled components and React smooth scroll.
-The website is fully responsive and we will be using React Hooks and React Router for this project
+The website is fully responsive.
+Also, I used React Hooks and React Router for this project

 ### Components :
 #### - Navbar